-The major objective of the Cardioprotection Group is the delineation of novel cardioprotective pathways that can be activated to limit cell death in various pathophysiological conditions, such as heart failure, myocardial infarction or diabetes.
+The main objective of the Cardioprotection Group is the delineation of novel cardioprotective signalling pathways that can be activated to limit cell death in various pathophysiological conditions, such as heart failure, myocardial infarction or diabetes.

 Prof Sandrine Lecour (Principal Investigator)